Is Freemium Killing Your SaaS Business?

 Customer Retention Killer

 Psychologically speaking, people often associate cost with value.
 The more something costs, the better it should be.
 By giving users free access to your services, you create the connection in their minds that if it is free, it’s not worth paying for.
-When using the SaaS freemium model be aware that your free customers are not financially invested in your services and so might not recognize its value.
+When using the SaaS freemium model, be aware that your free customers are not financially invested in your services and might not recognize its value.
+Achieving a high SaaS retention rate is hugely relevant for your business.

 Customer Satisfaction Killer

 Free users who have gotten used to a platform won’t want to relearn everything once they move to premium.
-If you force new customers to transition to a completely new platform with unfamiliar features and processes, they’ll likely become frustrated.
+They'll likely become frustrated if you force new customers to transition to a completely new platform with unfamiliar features and processes.
 The SaaS freemium model could be disastrous for your customer satisfaction levels.

-A huge drawback to the SaaS freemium model is that free users don’t bring in revenue.
-Unless your paid subscribers are generating enough money to support the cost of acquiring and serving all your users, you’ll be operating at a loss.
+A huge drawback to the SaaS freemium model is that free users don’t generate revenue.
+Unless your paid subscribers bring in enough money to support the cost of acquiring and serving all your users, you’ll be operating at a loss.
 You can’t turn a profit if you’re losing more than you’re making.
 Furthermore, when potential customers see that your services are offered as ‘free’, they might doubt the quality, putting them off purchasing upfront.
+When you sell SaaS online, creating strong revenue streams is essential.

 It’s not just resources that the SaaS freemium model can have a detrimental effect on, but the performance of your services too.
 The more users you have, the more strain you put on your platform.
-A mass influx of new accounts can be too much for platforms to handle, resulting in technical problems and server issues.
+A mass influx of new accounts can be too much for platforms to handle, resulting in technical problems and server issues, as well as legal ones in case SaaS compliance standards are not met.
 Not only will your services be functioning at a sub-par level, but loyal paying customers won’t be happy.

-When free-users use your services, their opinions and reviews will be based on what they’ve experienced.
-If the freemium version doesn’t include your best features, the reviews will be based on the lowest quality version of your services.
+When free users use your services, their opinions and reviews will be based on what they’ve experienced.
+If the freemium version doesn’t include your best features, the reviews will be based on the lowest-quality version of your services.
 This won’t be a true reflection of what you offer and will give you a less-than-stellar reputation, ruining your chances with future customers.
-The SaaS freemium model has the potential to damage your business’s brand and reputation.
+The SaaS freemium model can potentially damage your business’s brand and reputation.

 Caveat: Freemium Can Work, But Only In Highly Specific Scenarios

 So, we’ve clarified that the SaaS freemium model has weak points that could damage your business.
 But are these problems impossible to mitigate?
 Are there circumstances where the SaaS freemium model could work?
-The answer is a very cautious ‘yes’ with the disclaimer ‘in very specific scenarios’.
+The answer is a very cautious ‘yes’ with the disclaimer ‘in particular scenarios.

 For some companies, the SaaS freemium model is viable and effective.
 If you’re at the point where your application is already making substantial revenue from paying users, then freemium could be a great fit to help drive more potential customers your way.
-After all, freemium isn’t all bad and the model can be effective for persuading people to try out your product or service.
+After all, freemium isn’t all bad, and the model can effectively persuade people to try out your product or service.

 The SaaS freemium model offers: